hkailahi/copia/docs/match_chart.md

   - several more
 - Other non (overlapping) two delivery matches exist
   - Basically (58) 5 000101 with anything else
+- No 3 sums if you exclude 2 sums

 ## 8. Hazel Preston